You have an app idea that will not leave you alone. You can see the problem, picture the fix, and explain the screens in your head.

 Before you open a no-code builder, stop and plan.
 The biggest mistake founders make is building too early.

-It feels productive, but it can turn into weeks of work that users never wanted.
-A little planning up front saves a lot of rebuild later.
+It feels productive, but it often turns into weeks of work on features users never asked for.
+A little planning now saves a lot of rebuild later.

 Nail Your Minimum Viable Product

 Your first version should solve one painful problem for one type of user.
-That is your Minimum Viable Product (MVP).
+That is your MVP.

 Your MVP is not meant to be perfect.
 It is meant to teach you what to build next.

-You do not need 100 interviews to get started.
+You do not need 100 interviews to start.
 Five focused conversations with the right people can tell you a lot.
 Listen for what they do today, what they pay for today, and where the pain is sharpest.

 From Vague Features to Clear User Stories